BizzyChills/Chat-Server-Client-Idea/README.md

 # Features

 1. Use "> general" or "> niche" to change channels respecively
-2. Use ">@ [username]" to enter a user's DM.
+2. Use ">@ [username]" to send a user a DM.
 If username is own username, lists all private message requests.
-If username is absent, lists all memebers in the user's channel (or the DM their in)
+If username is absent, lists all memebers in the current channel or the current person they're DM-ing).
-3. Use "%\<command>" to escape a command at the start of a message.
+3. Use "%\[command]" to escape a command at the start of a message.
 Try escaping the escape.
 4. (Make sure you use the HELLO command noted below before trying these. ">?" for help)

 # How to run server